pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-1501.md

   - Max flow and Min cut
     - Ford-Fulkerson
     - Edmond's Karp
 - Dynamic programming and greedy algorithms: Techniques for solving programming problems.
 Dynamic programming (DP) is about breaking down problems and solving their smaller parts before building up to the full solution.
-Greedy algorithms is about making the best local decision at the
+Greedy algorithms are about making the best local decision at each step to build up to a solution.
   - Knapsack
     - 0/1 Knapsack variation
   - Fibonacci